Gluten Free Potsticker recipe

 I consulted a few recipes and came up with this.
 The dough is a combination of a few recipes but was workable.
 I particularly like the filling which I created on my own.
 A very long time ago, I took a Chinese cooking class.
 I still remember what I learned about making wontons, including stirring in one direction and then the other.
 This helps to bind the meat so it stays together.

-Give yourself at least an hour or more to make this dish.
-It would be much quicker with two people so find a friend.
-You can fill it with whatever meat you’d like; this was my vision (that day).
-Please let me know if the recipe works for you.
+Give yourself at least an hour or so to make this dish.
+However, it’s much quicker with two people.
+You can fill it with whatever meat you’d like; this was my vision.
+Please let me know if you make the recipe.

 Gluten-Free Asian Potstickers